blinkmobile/angular-bmp-foundation/README.md

     - {String} [`body`] - text displayed in regular font beneath `lead` (if any)

 - {Function} `callback` - called once the user closes the alert

+## Known Issues

+### "scroll" events

+Due to a weird issue (possibly in Foundation), this component has to unregister all "scroll" events regularly: https://github.com/zurb/foundation/issues/2956

+As such, it will be painful to use this component in combination with code that adds other "scroll" event handlers.